Caltech-geoquake/PySeismoSoil/doc/source/index.rst

 Authors
 -------

-The authors of this library are the current and past members of the `Geoquake Research Group <http://asimaki.caltech.edu/>`_ of the California Institute of Technology: Jian Shi, Domniki Asimaki, and Wei Li.
+The authors of this library are the current and past members of the `Geoquake Research Group <http://asimaki.caltech.edu/>`_ of the `California Institute of Technology <https://www.caltech.edu/>`_: Jian Shi, Domniki Asimaki, and Wei Li.

 Knowledge base